Want to take quizzes and track your credits?

-Once a need is identified, enable a team member to automatically provide or refer resources to meet that need.
-Try to avoid adding another step to existing processes, such as a physician-generated order or referral.
+Once a need is identified, empower a team member to provide or refer resources to meet that need automatically.
+Try to avoid adding another step, such as a physician-generated order or referral, to existing processes.

-Team members and their responsibilities will depend on your practice size and structure, and may include staff additions if current staff may already be overburdened.
-Consider including patient navigators, social workers, care coordinators and community health workers to help with this effort.
-Those assisting with this work and referrals should add this directly to the patient chart as an action plan.
+Team members involved and their responsibilities will depend on your practice size and structure, and may include team additions if current team members are already overburdened.
+Consider including patient navigators, social workers, care coordinators, and community health workers to help with this effort.
+Those assisting with SDOH work and referrals should add this directly to the patient chart as an action plan.

-Once you have resources to address needs, start to assess a portion of your patient population for the selected SDOH at an individual patient level.
-This is recommended regardless of the practice setting or social determinant selected.
-Quiz Ref IDBy implementing a screening process into your workflow, you will quickly begin to understand what is important to the patient and identify social determinants that may be impacting their health status.
+Quiz Ref IDOnce you have resources to address needs, start to assess a portion of your patient population for the selected SDOH at an individual patient level.
+This process is recommended regardless of the practice setting or social determinant selected.
+By incorporating screening into your workflow, you will quickly begin to understand what is important to the patient and identify social determinants that may be impacting their health status.

 Should I start by screening all patients who have an appointment?

-No, you can begin to screen a smaller population such as dual-eligible patients, a certain age group, or those with a specific diagnosis such as asthma, diabetes, chronic pain, or obesity.
+No; we recommend beginning by screening a smaller population, such as dual-eligible patients; a particular age group; or those with a specific diagnosis, such as asthma, diabetes, chronic pain, or obesity.

-As you begin to screen and accumulate important information about your patients and their SDOH, it can be valuable to incorporate this data into the patient's electronic health record (EHR).
+As you begin to screen and accumulate important information about your patients and their social determinants of health, it can be valuable to incorporate this data into the patient's electronic health record (EHR).
 Many EHR vendors provide the functionality to embed a screening tool into the clinical workflow.
-Incorporating an SDOH screening tool during the pre-visit planning process or during the patient visit is a great way to gather patient information and connect the patient with his/her needs and wishes.
+Incorporating an SDOH screening tool during the pre-visit planning process or patient visit is a great way to gather patient information and connect the patient with his/her needs and wishes.
 By understanding what matters to the patient, you can be more effective in designing and linking that patient to a care plan.